-Top 5 2nd Quarter Trades of Ro - GuruFocus.com
+Top 5 2nd Quarter Trades of RO - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Roger Wittlin Investment Advisory, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were ROMAN BUTLER FULLERTON & CO’s top five trades of the quarter.

-Roger Wittlin Investment Advisory, LLC reduced their investment in ARCA:VTI by 74,847 shares.
-The trade had a 15.69% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $205.06.
+The guru sold out of their 22,147-share investment in ARCA:IWD.
+Previously, the stock had a 1.7% weight in the equity portfolio.
+Shares traded for an average price of $156.08 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 19.24 and a price-book ratio of 3.55.
+In terms of valuation, iShares Russell 1000 Value ETF has a price-earnings ratio of 13.99 and a price-book ratio of 2.09.

-The guru established a new position worth 150,043 shares in ARCA:BOND, giving the stock a 14.1% weight in the equity portfolio.
-Shares traded for an average price of $96.98 during the quarter.
+The guru sold out of their 40,146-share investment in ARCA:XLE.
+Previously, the stock had a 1.42% weight in the equity portfolio.
+Shares traded for an average price of $79.39 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, PIMCO Active Bond ETF has a price-earnings ratio of 56.52.
+In terms of valuation, The Energy Select Sector SPDR Fund has a price-earnings ratio of 13.85 and a price-book ratio of 2.23.

-The guru established a new position worth 246,930 shares in ARCA:SCHB, giving the stock a 10.77% weight in the equity portfolio.
-Shares traded for an average price of $48.06 during the quarter.
+The guru established a new position worth 3,510 shares in NYSE:HUM, giving the stock a 0.95% weight in the equity portfolio.
+Shares traded for an average price of $445.03 during the quarter.

-Roger Wittlin Investment Advisory, LLC reduced their investment in NAS:BND by 92,492 shares.
-The trade had a 6.78% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $75.86.
+During the quarter, ROMAN BUTLER FULLERTON & CO bought 4,833 shares of NYSE:LLY for a total holding of 12,661.
+The trade had a 0.89% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $300.2.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.